 We all feel anxious every now and then.
 Anxiety is a completely natural reaction of your mind and body to when you are under stress or pressure.
 The everyday anxiety can be uncomfortable at times but this is something most of us simply learn to live with.

 According to the Canadian Mental Health Association, anxiety is a normal reaction to many events that happen in life.
-It is kind of like an internal warning system that helps alert you to danger.
-This has also been called the fight or flight response.
+It is also referred to as the "fight or flight" response on the account that it acts as an internal warning system that alerts you to danger.

-Most people can manage a normal amount of anxiety that comes from things such as a pressuring deadline at work, or anticipation before meeting your partner’s parents for the first time.
+Most people can manage a normal amount of anxiety from things such as a pressuring deadline at work or going on a first date.

 “Normal” anxiety is usually only related to specific situations or problems.
 It is a realistic response in proportion to the event.

-In some cases, however, everyday anxiety can transform into some form of anxiety disorder that can have major negative effects on your life.
+In some cases, however, everyday anxiety can transform into some form of anxiety disorder.
+Such disorders can have major negative effects on your life.

 Anxiety disorders are a group of mental illnesses that keep you from living your life with any kind of normalcy.